 4-year-old pulled from Milwaukee fire dies

-MILWAUKEE - A child was pulled from a Milwaukee fire and rushed to Children's Wisconsin Sunday afternoon, Nov.
+MILWAUKEE - A 4-year-old boy was pulled from a Milwaukee fire and rushed to Children's Wisconsin Sunday afternoon, Nov.
 20, where the child sadly died.

 The fire happened at a home near 84th and Mill.